QMSS-G5063-2023/Group_A_Carbon-Emission/README.md

 - Group title: Group_A_Carbon-Emission

-- Brief description: This project mainly explores the relationship between carbon emissions and global temperature trends over time and how different countries contribute to this trend.
+- Brief description: This project dedicated to studying the differences in greenhouse gas emissions between countries and the measures they take to deal with greenhouse gas emissions.

 - Names and e-mail of all members: